A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Introduction

-The sequential star formation model \citep{Elmegreen_Lada} has been discussed in W3 as a large-scale process of star formation. \cite{Lada_w3} made a large-scale CO survey of the W3/W4/W5 region at 8$\arcmin$ resolution over 50~pc in the $^{12}$CO($J$ = 1--0) emission and proposed the sequential star formation.
-These authors discovered and mapped the HDL, and found that the HDL is forming stars younger than those in W4 by $\sim$10 Myrs, and suggested that the next generation stars were formed by trigger of the expansion of W4. \cite{Oey_2005} made {\it{UBV}} photometry and derived age distribution of the stars in IC~1795.
-These authors proposed that the stars of 3--5 Myrs age in W3 Cluster were formed by the trigger of the Perseus/Chimney superbubble \citep{Dennison} and that the star formation in W3 Main and W3(OH) was triggered by the expansion of IC~1795.
-The whole process was called ``Hierarchical triggering''.
+The sequential star formation model \citep{Elmegreen_Lada} has been discussed in W3 as a large-scale process of star formation. \citet{Lada_w3} made a large-scale CO survey of the W3/W4/W5 region at 8$^\prime$ resolution covering over 50~pc in the $^{12}$CO($J$~=~1--0) emission and proposed the sequential star formation.
+These authors discovered and mapped the HDL and found that the HDL is forming stars younger than those in W4 by $\sim$10~Myrs, and suggested that the next generation stars were formed by the trigger of the expansion of W4. \citet{Oey_2005} performed UBV photometry and derived the age distribution of the stars in IC~1795.
+These authors proposed that W4 (stellar age $\sim$20~Myr) triggered the star formation in IC~1795 (stellar age $\sim$3--5~Myr), and IC~1795 triggered the star formation in W3 Main and W3(OH).
+The authors named the whole process ``Hierarchical triggering''.

-Recent higher-resolution observations at multi-wavelength however indicate that these simple pictures of sequential star formation may not work from distributions of stars and stellar ages. \citep{Feigelson} carried out an extensive study of stars of low-mass population with {\it{Chandra}} X-ray satellite in W3~Main, W3 Cluster and W3(OH).
-As a result, it was found that W3(OH) might have been formed by the stellar feedback from W3 Cluster.
-It is possible that the young stellar objects (YSOs) in W3~Main are distributed in a spherically symmetric manner, while star formation in W3(OH) can be formed by trigger of the feedback.
-These authors argued that the low-mass stars are not elongated in a shell shape and that it cannot be explained as due to the $\htwo$ expansion driven by W3~Cluster.
+Recent higher-resolution observations at multi-wavelength, however, indicate that these simple pictures of sequential star formation may not work from distributions of stars and stellar ages. \citet{Feigelson} extensively studied stars of the low-mass populations with the Chandra X-ray satellite in W3 Main, IC~1795, and W3(OH).
+As a result, the authors agreed that stars in W3(OH) might have been triggered by IC~1795.
+On the other hand, the cluster of young stellar objects (YSOs) in W3 Main shows a large, spherical, centrally-condensed distribution, which was not interpreted as a consequence of the trigger by IC~1795.